phase2/generator-outrigger-drupal/README.md

 If you are not using the Docker-based development environment, you can get your codebase built by running `grunt`.
 From there you are on your own.

-If you are using the Docker-based development environment, run `./bin/start.sh` and your site will be built and a new site installed.
+If you are using the Docker-based development environment, run `rig project setup` and your codebase will be built and a new site installed.

 ## Child Generators